-through the fashioning of compensation guidelines that provide a set of yellow and red lines.
-These guidelines build on the "best practices" for executive pay built into the Combined Code.
-The consultations often arise with respect to changes in a firm's "approved" compensation practices (because it passed muster the prior year) or practices that trench on the guidelines.
-Indeed, compliance or not with the guidelines often becomes the basis for the shareholder vote.
-Fourth, long-term CEO employment agreements, which in the UK setting gave rise to highly salient episodes of "pay for failure," seem to have ratcheted down.
-GlaxoSmithKline was such a case.
-Indeed, the most dramatic changes have occurred in this area.
-Almost no large UK firms now enter into senior manager contracts of more than one year or provide for accelerated options upon a change in control, thus putting to an end the UK version of the golden parachute.
-This change, however, could have partly resulted from the Government's initiation of a consultative process that raised the threat of legislation on termination payments, a threat made credible by legislation of the DRR regime.
+built into the Combined Code.78 The consultations often arise with respect to changes in a firm's "approved" compensation practices ("approved" because they passed muster the prior year) or practices that trench on the guidelines.
+Indeed, whether the guidelines are being complied with often becomes the basis for the shareholder vote.

+Fourth, long-term CEO employment agreements, which in the U.K. setting gave rise to highly salient episodes of "pay for failure," such as the case of GlaxoSmithKline, seem to have become less common.
+The most dramatic changes have occurred in this area.
+Almost no large U.K. firms now enter into senior manager contracts of more than one year or provide for accelerated options upon a change in control, thus putting to an end the U.K. version of the golden parachute.
+This change, however, could have partly resulted from the government's initiation of a consultative process that raised the threat of legislation on termination payments, a threat made credible by the creation of the DRR regime.